mariovyord/schmoo-social/README.md

 By its nature as a training project **Schmoo Social** is ever evolving and never complete.
 It may have some missing features , bugs or quirky behaviours as well as a general inefficiency.
 But overall there were some invaluable lessons learned.

-**What I learned:**
-1. Careful planning of a core handful of features  can save you many hours of coding
-2. Nailing your app design and prototyping beforehand can save you many hours of coding
-3. I have yet a lot to learn.